Cross-Country Skiing: Coaching & Challenges

 The Army is one of the biggest supporters of cross-country skiing in the UK.
 Each year many of its regiments send teams to compete in cross-country skiing and biathlon (skiing and shooting) races in Scandinvia and the Alps.
 The British Biathlon Union runs the British Championships for cross-country skiing and biathlon in Ruhpolding, Germany each year, and this is the biggest meeting of British skiers each year.
 Non-military skiers can compete, and the 15k Classic race has one of the biggest fields of any national championships of cross-country skiing in the world.
 See - www.britishbiathlon.com.
 We help prepare a number of regimental cross-country and biathlon teams on rollerskis, in advance of the ski season.

 We work with various individuals and schools.
 Several of our junior club members in Hyde Park and Surrey are members of the British Nordic Development Squad, and they attend squad training camps on roller skis, and compete on snow in national and international races.
-Our instructors Felicity and Jordan also run weekly roller skiing sessions at primary schools in Oxfordshire, and we do an annual rollerski day at Cherwell School in Oxfordshire and Stowe School in Buckinghamshire.
+Our instructors Steph and Jordan also run weekly roller skiing sessions at primary schools in Oxfordshire and Battersea, and we do an annual rollerski day at Cherwell School in Oxfordshire and Stowe School in Buckinghamshire.

 We work with various skiers whose employers sponsor teams to take part in races such as the Engadin or Arctic challenges.
 A 5-week course of roller skiing will see skiers well prepared, although we also do one-off sessions, which give an idea of what it's all about.
 More competitive skiers can join our Hyde Park and Victoria Park training group, for regular training and roller ski racing.